oaworks/project-management/README.md

  * Jisc - Issues that relate to the Jisc grant.
  * Maintenance - Issues related to ongoing maintenance (not active development).
  * Ops - Project operations related issues.
+ * Priority - Issues that are a high priority for the current or next milestone.
  * Target - Our target for key metrics in that milestone.
  * Tech - Issues related to the technology team.